on humanism and environmental crisis

 Hearing something terrible, oh, so well known, terrible killer on the four legs.
 Sensing it, smelling, feeling its ugly breath.
 Even if it tries to crawl quietly.
 The little girl.
 It is ready to pounce on her.

-Need to be saved, need to live.
+The little girl has to be saved, needs to live.
 A spear is here, pain, pain.
 Only slim chance, all my strength, NOW.

 A huge shadow hit in the air.
 Now this sharp stone and break its eyes, its skull, HIT, HIT,